binfalse/binfalse.de/_posts/2018-06-07-baikal-through-docker.md

 ### Mail support

 I'm not sure why, but [Baikal's list of issues](http://sabre.io/baikal/docker-ready/) included support for mail.
 However, adding mail support should also be fairly easy if needed.
 I already wrote a [How-To for PHP-mail in Docker](/2016/11/25/mail-support-for-docker-s-php-fpm/).

+> **PLEASE NOTE:** sSMTP is not maintained anymore!
+Please switch to `msmtp`, for example, as I explained in [Migrating from sSMTP to msmtp](/2020/02/17/migrating-from-ssmtp-to-msmtp/).